 However, if you lease your vehicle, you're probably contractually obligated to repair it.

 The choice to file is yours and may depend on a few other factors.
 For starters, you will want to see if you have comprehensive coverage as part of your plan, and then you will need to factor in the amount of your deductible versus the repair costs.
-If the damage and cost is small, you may not even meet the deductible threshold.
-As an example, if the repairs cost $350 and you have a deductible of $500, then you would still be required to pay the $350 on your own.

 It's possible that a vandalism claim could influence your premiums and result in a rate increase.
 If so, this rise tends to be smaller than other claims such as those involving a collision.